 US Mobile is on the verge of introducing its 5G capability, and you can sign up for early access now.
 The plans start at $65 per month for one line, but there’s an introductory offer of $100 for the first three months.

 All Mint Mobile plans have access to the T-Mobile 5G network, and they couldn’t be simpler.
-You can choose from 3GB, 8GB, or 12GB of data, and the introductory three-month plans start from just $15.
-While being extremely affordable, there are no unlimited data plans, so you’d want to use your 5G capability sparingly.
+You can choose from 3GB, 8GB, 12GB, or unlimited data, and the introductory three-month plans start from just $15.
+You’ll be able to roam the United States, and Mint will keep you on 4G or 5G — whichever is stronger.

 We haven’t quite reached the point where all new phones are 5G-ready, though it seems like more and more launches are climbing on board.
 However, it does mean that you’ll still have to remain vigilant when you’re shopping for your next device.
 If you don’t see a 5G indicator in the name, you may have to look elsewhere for a capable device.
 You can also check out the best 5G devices right here.